-The CONSORT Statement and the CONSORT Explanation and Elaboration Document are distributed under the terms of the Creative Commons Attribution License, which permits use, distribution, and reproduction in any medium, provided the original author and source are credited.
+The CONSORT Statement and the CONSORT Explanation and Elaboration Document are distributed under the terms of the Creative Commons Attribution CC BY 2.0, which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.

-However, because the guidelines represent a consensus agreed through successive drafts by the CONSORT Group, they should not be edited or modified in any way, although it is acceptable to publish portions (e.g., the summary).
+Because the CONSORT guidelines were developed using a consensus process and agreed through successive drafts by the CONSORT Group, they should not be edited or modified in any way, although it is acceptable to publish portions (e.g., the summary, checkilst), with proper attricution

 When referring to the CONSORT guideline, please cite one of the original CONSORT 2010 Statement articles and/or the CONSORT 2010 Explanation and Elaboration (E&E):